farique1/MSX-Sublime-Syntax/README.md

 # MSX Basic Sublime Text 3 highlight

 A syntax highlight compatible with MSX Basic made originally to help improve the experience of [MSX Basic Dignified](https://github.com/farique1/msx-basic-dignified).
-MSX Basic Dignified is yet another tool that allows to code MSX Basic with modern standards and convert it back to the classic format.
+>MSX Basic Dignified is yet another tool that allows to code MSX Basic with modern standards and convert it back to the classic format.

 There are three components:
 - A `tmPreferences` to add `'` (REM) to the comment shortcut key.
-- A `tmTheme` a theme based on Monkai with special scopes for **MBD**.
+- A `tmTheme` based on Monkai with special scopes for **MBD**.
 - A pretty complete MSX Basic `sublime-syntax` with special highlights for **MBD**.

 ### *Overview:*